Uwe Blab: NBA

-Drafted 17th overall by the Dallas Mavericks in the 1985 NBA Draft, he never proved to be a significant contributor.
+Drafted 17th overall by the Dallas Mavericks in the 1985 NBA draft, he never proved to be a significant contributor.
 His first four seasons were with the Mavericks, and he played for both the Golden State Warriors and the San Antonio Spurs in his final year.
 He finished with NBA career averages of 2.1 points and 1.8 rebounds per game at the center position.
+His career high was with the Dallas Mavericks when he scored 14 points in Dallas's road loss against Cleveland on December 22, 1985.
+Off the court Blab later admitted that he just kind of fell into the basketball world and never really considered it to be a great passion.
+His true loves were soccer and handball.